This site requires you to update your browser.

 Your browsing experience may be affected by not having the most up to date version.
 Please visit Microsoft to upgrade to MS Edge.

-Despite a hard-fought union campaign, the NSW Workers Compensation Legislation Amendment Bill 2012 came into effect 19 June 2012.
+Despite a hard-fought union campaign, the NSW Workers Compensation Legislation Amendment Bill 2012 came into effect on 19 June 2012.
 The Legislation effectively removed workers' compensation coverage for employees travelling to and from their place of employment, except in special circumstances.

 The HSU provides Journey Personal Accident Insurance for all financial members of the union to ensure that no HSU member is exposed to a loss of income if injured on the journey to and from work.